-Consider making a bond theoretically by bringing two ions A+ and B- together to their equilibrium distance.
+Consider making a bond theoretically by bringing two ions $A^+$ and $B^-$ together to their equilibrium distance.
 Will the bond remain ionic, or will it become covalent?
 Ionic and covalent bonding are two extreme types of bonding, and almost always the bonds formed are intermediate in type, and this is explained in terms of polarizing (that is deforming) the shape of the ions.

-The type of bond between A+ and B- depends on the effect one ion has on the other.
+The type of bond between $A^+$ and $B^-$ depends on the effect one ion has on the other.
 The positive ion attracts the electrons on the negative ion and at the same time it repels the nucleus, thus distorting or polarizing the negative ion.
 The negative ion will also polarize the positive ion, but since anions are usually large, and cations small, the effect of a large ion on a small one will be much less pronounced.
-If the degree of polarization is quite small, then the bond remains largely ionic.
 If the degree of polarization is large, electrons are drawn from the negative ion towards the positive ion, resulting in a high concentration of electrons between the two nuclei, and a large degree of covalent character results.
+ELECTRONEGATIVITY